Episode 106 - E.T. the Extra-Terrestrial (Steven Spielberg, 1982) (with Noel Brown)

 • Kendrick, James.
 2014.
 Darkness in the Bliss-Out: A Reconsideration of the Films of Steven Spielberg.
 London: Bloomsbury.

 • Krämer, Peter.
 1998.
 “Would You Take Your Child to See This Film?
 The Cultural and Social Work of the Family-Adventure Movie."
-In Contemporary Hollywood Cinema, edited by Steve Neale and Murray Smith, 294-311.
+In Contemporary Hollywood Cinema, eds.
+Steve Neale and Murray Smith, 294-311.
 London: Routledge.

 • Wood, Robin.
 1986.
 Hollywood from Vietnam to Reagan.
 New York: Columbia University Press.